mattinmir/cust-comp-test/README.md

 # cust-comp-test

 ### Setup
-To set up your directory to run ruby files, shh into a DoC terminal and run the following:
+To set up your directory to run ruby files, ssh into a DoC terminal and run the following:
 `source /homes/wl/public/setup.ruby`

 ### Contents of Repo